Legislation Details

 SECTION 3.
 SEVERABILITY CLAUSE.
 If any section, paragraph, word, or phrase of this Proposition is for any reason held to be invalid or unenforceable by any court of competent jurisdiction, such decision shall not affect the validity of the remining provisions of this Proposition.
 The Council hereby declares that it would have passed this Proposition and each section, paragraph, sentence, clause, word, or phrase thereof irrespective of any provision being declared unconstitutional or otherwise invalid.

 SECTION 4.
 EFFECTIVE DATE.
 This Proposition is effective immediately.
-The Charter Amendment described in SECTION 1 of this proposition shall take effect on January 1, 2027, so long as certified as approved by the voters.
+The Charter Amendment described in SECTION 1 of this Proposition shall take effect on January 1, 2027, so long as certified as approved by the voters.
 The proposed City Attorney and City Clerk appointees shall be presented to the Council for confirmation within 90 days thereafter.